 Is facial pressure, nasal congestion, coughing, and nasal discharge making you miserable?
 You may be suffering from sinusitis, also known as a sinus infection.
-When dealing with a sinus infection, you can be left feeling drained, and without the energy you need to have a good day and complete normal tasks.
+When dealing with a sinus infection, you can be left feeling drained and, without the energy, you need to have a good day and complete normal tasks.

-If you do in fact have a sinus infection, don’t ignore it.
+If you do have a sinus infection, don’t ignore it.
 Your long-term health and happiness may be in jeopardy.
 You owe it to yourself to have answers about what is going on in your body, and more importantly, why it’s happening.

 Discover what’s causing your symptoms and how to find relief by scheduling an appointment with Dr. Lee at the Scottsdale Sinus & Allergy Center.

-What You Should Know About Sinusitis
+What You Should Know About Sinus Infection